 David was previously head of the Department of Otolaryngology Head & Neck Surgery at Counties Manukau Health.
 He was also a senior clinician at Ko Awatea Centre for health system innovation and improvement where his focus is on curating improvement networks.
 David guided the formation of the Safety in Practice collaborative across the Auckland region.
 He has over 20 years’ experience as a clinician with a focus on quality improvement and patient safety.

-David is currently a GP in Auckland and an RNZCGP Fellow.
-He is Chairperson of Te ORA (Māori Medical Practitioners Association).
-David also serves the National Hauora Coalition as a Clinical Director of the ManaKidz and Director of OLA Coalition Ltd delivering the Auckland-wide healthy housing initiative.
+Rawiri is of Ngati Hinerangi and Ngati Raukawa descent.
+He is currently a GP in Auckland and an RNZCGP Fellow.
+He is the former Chairperson of Te ORA (Māori Medical Practitioners Association).
+Rawiri also serves the National Hauora Coalition as a Clinical Director of the ManaKidz and Director of OLA Coalition Ltd delivering the Auckland-wide healthy housing initiative.

 Peter is chief advisor in the office of the chief medical officer providing clinical leadership across various Ministry of Health work programmes and inter-agency initiatives.
 Peter combines this part time role with clinical rheumatology practice.